 Diesel fuel was developed and later licensed in 1892 by an 1892 German engineer named Rudolf Diesel.
 Like gasoline diesel fuel, diesel fuel is refined using crude oil or biomass but with an entirely different chemical procedure.

-The main difference between petrol and diesel is how they’re utilized for combustion.
+The main difference between petrol and diesel is how they’re utilised for combustion.
 The petrol engine produces an aerosol of fuel and air ignited by a spark plug to generate the maximum power at the appropriate compression point.
 Diesel engines don’t employ a spark plug.
-Instead, it compresses a mixture of air and fuel to pressurize and then heats it to the ignition point.
+Instead, it compresses a mixture of air and fuel to pressurise and then heats it to the ignition point.

 Its compression ratios in diesel engines are between 15:1 to 23:1, and petrol engines can have a ratio of between 11:1 to 13.5:1.
 Diesel engines are the most efficient in terms of thermal efficiency among all internal combustion systems because of the high ratio of expansion and their inherent lean burn.